bitvavo/python-bitvavo-api/README.md

     - Command line warriors: `python3 <filename>`.
     - IDE heroes: press the big green button.

 Your app connects to Bitvavo and returns a list the latest trade price for each market.
-The callback cycles through the market data so you can implement your trading logic.
+You use this data to implement your trading logic.

 ## API reference